-- Depositary (Northern Trust Investor Services Limited) - Custodian (The Northern Trust Company) - Administrator (Northern Trust Global Services SE) - Company secretary (Apex Listed Companies Services (UK) Limited - Registrar (Link Group) and - Broker (Investec Bank plc)
+- Depositary (Northern Trust Investor Services Limited) - Custodian (The Northern Trust Company) - · Administrator (Northern Trust Global Services SE) - Company Secretary (Apex Listed Companies Services (UK) Limited) - Registrar (MUFG Corporate Markets (formerly Link Group) and - Broker (J.P.
+Morgan Cazenove)

-The Committee received feedback on the performance of these service providers by the Investment Manager and company secretary and the level of fees is monitored.
+The Committee received feedback from the Investment Manager and the Company Secretary on the performance of these service providers and the level of their fees which is monitored on an ongoing basis.
+During the year the Committee secured a reduction in both the administration and depositary fees.